joelouthan/Theologicus/src/creed-apostles/apostles13-life-everlasting.md

 >
 >I believe in the Holy Spirit, the holy catholic church,
 >the communion of saints, the forgiveness of sins,
->the resurrection of the body, and life everlasting.
+>the resurrection of the body, and <bgy>life everlasting</bgy>.
 >
 >Amen.

 ## The Word

+>John 3:16 (CSB) For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.

 ## The Belief

+TODO:

 ###